 Like the finer things in life, eBooks don’t look as good as they often do without a lot of testing and loving attention to detail.

-Whether you use InDesign or head direct to a software like Calibre or Sigil, chances are, the ePub you generate will not be error-free.
+Whether you use InDesign or opt for KWL’s conversion tool, chances are, the ePub you generate will not be error-free.
 You’re likely going to need to do some tweaking and troubleshooting, and even if your ePub file seems to have generated perfectly, you’re still going to have to test it on an actual eReading device or app.

-So you’ve just created an ePub/had someone else do it for you.
-The first thing you’ll do after you get this freshly generated ePub file is validate it to see what errors pop up.
-You can use any ePub validator, we recommend the free pagina EPUB validator.
-Please ensure your version is updated to version 4.2.4.
+To find out more about these errors, download your ePub file and run it through a validator.
+You can use any ePub validator; we recommend the free pagina EPUB validator.
+Please ensure your program is updated to the latest version.
 The tool will generate a list of any errors found, giving you the exact location of the errors so you can easily fix them.
-For most of these, you’ll need to unzip and open up the ePub file.

 Here’s what a typical error list may look like: